 However, an overly cautious approach carries the risk of compromising your rehabilitation, future mobility and long-term independence.

-In 2017 we found that 96% of patients had a falls risk assessment shortly after their hip fracture.
+In 2014, over 95% of patients had a falls risk assessment shortly after their hip fracture.

 This assessment should be part of the process of preventing future falls, and should include: